 The budgeted period of 10 years used for fast food restaurants due to the renewal of franchise agreement for another 10 years.

 Sensitivity to changes in assumptions

-If any of the following changes were made to the above key assumptions, the carrying amounts of the CGUs would not be materially different from their recoverable amounts.
+The management has assessed that reasonable changes in the above key assumptions would not result in the carrying amounts of the CGUs to be materially different from their recoverable amounts.